jananivMS/helium/docs/deploying-helium-wac.md

-# Deploying a Helium Linux Container in Azure App Services for Containers
+# Deploying a Helium Linux Container in Azure Web Applications for Containers (WAC)

 ## Before Starting